How to Write an Impressive UC Activities List

 Organization #1: Food for Thought Food Bank

-Organization description: Food for Thought Food Bank works to end hunger in the greater Fresno area, providing needy families with free food and knowledge on low-cost, healthy eating.
-(157 characters)
+Please describe the organization, program, school, or group: Food for Thought Food Bank works to end hunger in the greater Fresno area, providing needy families with free food and knowledge on low-cost, healthy eating.
+(157 characters of 250 allowed)

-Description: Stocked & inventoried food bank shelves, assisted in distributing items to customers, solicited donations every holiday season.
+What did you do?
+Stocked & inventoried food bank shelves, assisted in distributing items to customers, solicited donations every holiday season.
 As Student Coordinator, recruited 10 students from high school to assist at food bank, providing an additional 200 volunteer hours.
 Spearheaded project to include gluten-free items, which over 30 customers regularly used.
-(349 characters)
+(349 characters of 350 allowed)

 Work Experience

-Definition: Any paid job or internship that your child held for a sustained amount of time (i.e., getting paid once to babysit the neighbor’s kids isn’t a sustained experience).
+UC’s Definition: Any paid job or internship that your child held for a significant amount of time (i.e., getting paid once to babysit the neighbor’s kids probably isn’t worth mentioning here).
 Remember that unpaid internships fall under the Volunteering/Community Service category.

 In this category, work experience is broken down into two components: a 250-character company description and a 350-character description of your child’s job responsibilities.